-The long-awaited arrival in France of paid holidays creates a new need: solar products.
-Having the time to sunbathe on a beach becomes a common privilege and to protect yourself from sunburn it is necessary to protect yourself from it with a suitable product.
-Eugène Schueller, founder of L'Oréal, decided to develop a sunscreen product based on a synthetic molecule already known in the United States for several years: benzyl salicylate.
-Thus in 1935 came the famous Ambre Solaire designed around this molecule.
+The introduction of paid holidays in France led to a new need: sun protection products.
+As sunbathing on the beach became a widespread leisure activity, the demand for products to prevent sunburn increased.
+Eugène Schueller, the founder of L'Oréal, decided to develop a sunscreen product based on benzyl salicylate, a synthetic molecule already known in the United States for several years.
+In 1935, the famous Ambre Solaire was created, featuring this molecule.

 When it was later discovered that benzyl salicylate was not an effective UV filter, L'Oréal removed it from the Ambre Solaire formula.
 However, this decision backfired, as the French consumers were so enamored with the unique sun-kissed scent that sales plummeted.
 Consequently, L'Oréal reintroduced benzyl salicylate to the formula, this time as a fragrance agent.
 Since then, solar notes have become an enduring presence in the world of perfume.

 The solar note, created using benzyl salicylate, comprises ylang-ylang, frangipani, tiare, and carnation.
 Thanks to Ambre Solaire, this note has become an essential component of cosmetics and, subsequently, perfumes.
 The solar note harmonizes with a wide range of fragrances, with the floral-salicylate family being one of the most renowned for its solar scents.
 A prime example of this floral-solar family is Nina Ricci's L'Air du Temps, released in 1948.
 While solar accords had been used earlier in fragrances like Caron's Fleurs de Rocaille, L'Air du Temps was the first to combine solar and floral notes in such a distinctive and transparent way.